datacontract/datacontract-cli/README.md

 # execute schema and quality checks on the examples within the contract
 $ datacontract test --examples datacontract.yaml

-# find differences between to data contracts (Coming Soon)
+# find differences between to data contracts
 $ datacontract diff datacontract-v1.yaml datacontract-v2.yaml

 # find differences between to data contracts categorized into error, warning, and info.